"Thanks for being on the commission [Electric Thoughts] and for such a beautiful performance!!"

 - Ivan Trevino, composer

 Dr. Justin Bunting has an active career as a percussion educator, solo performer, chamber player, orchestral musician, clinician, and composer.
 He has performed at the Percussive Arts Society International Convention, the Midwest Band and Orchestra Clinic, and the Great American Brass Band Festival.
-He currently serves as Adjunct Professor of Percussion at Winston-Salem State University and previously held the postition of Lecturer of Percussion at the University of North Carolina at Chapel Hill.
+He currently serves as Lecturer in Music, Theory & Percussion at Western State Colorado University in Gunnison, Colorado where he teaches percussion, music theory, aural skills, music fundamentals and conducts the percussion ensemble and steel band.
+He has previously served on the faculties of the University of North Carolina at Chapel Hill and Winston-Salem State University.

-As an orchestral musician, Justin regularly performs regularly with the Charlotte Symphony Orchestra, Greensboro Symphony Orchestra, Winston-Salem Symphony, and the Salisbury Symphony.
-He has appeared with the North Carolina Opera Orchestra, Greensboro Opera Orchestra, Greensboro Light Opera & Song, and the Nashville Philharmonic Orchestra.
+As an orchestral musician, Justin has performed with the Charlotte Symphony Orchestra, Greensboro Symphony Orchestra, Winston-Salem Symphony, and the Salisbury Symphony.
+He has also appeared with the North Carolina Opera Orchestra, Greensboro Opera Orchestra, Greensboro Light Opera & Song, and the Nashville Philharmonic Orchestra.
 Additionally, Justin is a founding member of the North Carolina Brass Band and Gate City Percussion.
-He appears on those groups' releases First In Flight and Praxis, respectively.
-Performances also include the Mars Hill Guest Artist Percussion Residency, Music for a Great Space, Greensboro Fringe Festival, and the ARTCORE concert series (Wyoming).
+He appears on those groups' recordings First In Flight, Christmas Wrapped in Brass (NCBB) and Praxis (GCP).
+Appearances also include the Mars Hill University Guest Artist Percussion Residency, Music for a Great Space, Greensboro Fringe Festival, and the ARTCORE concert series (Wyoming).

 Active in the Percussive Arts Society (PAS), Dr. Bunting currently serves on the World Percussion Committee and is a former member of the Collegiate Committee.
 In addition to performing at PASIC, he has appeared PAS Days of Percussion in North Carolina, Tennessee, and Ohio.